Skip to main content

 Talk to your doctor about the side effects of these drugs before you use them.
 Serious side effects may include:

-If you experience any complex sleep behaviors or other concerning side effects while taking this medicine, notify your doctor immediately.
+If you experience any complex sleep behaviors or other concerning side effects while taking this medicine, stop taking the medicine and notify your doctor right away.

 Sleep medications and the elderly

 Older patients may experience greater side effects from sleep medications.
-Some OTC medications such as diphenhydramine (Benadryl, Nytol QuickCaps, Tylenol PM, Aleve PM) and doxylamine (Unisom, Nytol Maximum Strength) can interact directly with alcohol as they contain sedating antihistamines.
+Some over-the-counter (OTC) medications such as diphenhydramine (Benadryl, Nytol QuickCaps, Tylenol PM, Aleve PM) and doxylamine (Unisom, Nytol Maximum Strength) can interact directly with alcohol as they contain sedating antihistamines.

 Some drugs used for sleep have anticholinergic actions; for example, sedating antihistamines like diphenhydramine (Benadryl), doxylamine (Unisom, Nytol) and tricyclic antidepressants such as trazodone (Desyrel).